magnoeasy/easybuilder/english.md

 ## Time ⌛
 ![image](https://user-images.githubusercontent.com/81401104/115920003-faadd500-a44f-11eb-9908-55c0199797e6.png)

-With this component you can add a current time, a predefined time or any other time that you have filled in.
+With this component you can add a current time, a predefined time or any other time that you filled in.

-Select the "Time" component, then drag and drop it where it says "Drop new field here!
+To use it, select the "Time" component, then drag and drop it where it says "Drop new field here!
 When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).

 ![image](./BuilderImages/Time.gif)